maswiebe/maswiebe.github.io/assets/mml/test.md

 There are three border states that legalized medical marijuana: California, New Mexico, and Arizona.
 (Texas is the remaining border state.)
 Splitting up the effect by treated border state, we have a reduction of 34 in Arizona, 144 in California, and 58 in New Mexico.

-- generally: I don't really like this "zoom in on the significance" style of research.
+I don't really like this "zoom in on the significance" style of research.
 We can always find significance if we run enough interactions.
-And as we zoom in on subgroups, we lose external validity: what would we predict for a state or country that was legalizing marijuana and didn't border on Mexico?
+And as we zoom in on subgroups, we lose external validity: can we make meaningful predictions for a state or country that was legalizing marijuana and didn't border on Mexico?
-- differential shocks: can't average these out over n=3
+Moreover, the identifying assumptions become harder to believe.
+When n=3, it's more plausible that differential shocks are driving the result (compared to n=20, say).
+That is, it could be that crime was already decreasing in the three border states when they passed MML.

 <!--
 Regression weights